mudasobwa/mudasobwa.github.io/_posts/2016-06-27-monkeypatch-it.md

 pattern matching to Ruby, he even implemented sorta working prototype...
 The only problem is that Ruby has an aversion to it.
 Ruby existing syntax just rejected it.
-Ruby is a perfect language, but whether you need pattern matching, please, consider to switch to Erlang/Elixir/±20 othe languages that have it natively supported.
+Ruby is a perfect language, but whether you need pattern matching, please, consider to switch to Erlang/Elixir/±20 other languages that have it natively supported.
 Ruby just has not.

 On the other hand, as you have chosen Ruby, please, stop tinkering anything else